-Their responsibilities include: monitoring collared elephants; anti-poaching patrols; poacher arrests; collecting intelligence; removing bushmeat snares; rapid-response and resolution of human-elephant conflict; and communicating with communities.
+Their responsibilities include monitoring collared elephants; anti-poaching patrols; poacher arrests; collecting intelligence; removing bushmeat snares; shutting down habitat destruction activities; rapid-response and resolution of human-elephant conflict; and communicating with communities.
 MEP’s relationship with the local people in the Maasai Mara is key to successfully saving elephant lives thus keeping the ecosystem thriving.
 Being a MEP ranger means that you must, at all times, endeavor to maintain good relations with the public.

 “THE BACKBONE OF THE MARA ELEPHANT PROJECT ARE THE RANGERS.
 THEY’RE FROM THIS AREA.
 THEY’RE AMBASSADORS IN THE COMMUNITY.
 THEY ARE TAKING OWNERSHIP OF BEING ABLE TO RESPOND EFFECTIVELY.”
 Marc Goss, CEO, Mara Elephant Project

-In that last seven years (2011-2018), MEP has trained, deployed and managed a total of 57 rangers in partnership with the Kenya Wildlife Service.
+Since 2011, MEP has trained, deployed and managed over 50 rangers in partnership with the Kenya Wildlife Service.

 MEP believes in investing in our rangers; they are ambassadors for conservation.
-All MEP rangers have undergone extensive tactical and basic medical training provided by 51 Degrees Limited.
+All MEP rangers have undergone extensive tactical and basic medical training provided by 51 Degrees Limited and Ranger Campus.
 We provide competitive remuneration, equip them appropriately and deliver on incentives.